When an image is being used as an

 <input type="image"> element.

-(see also Include text alternatives for images and objects):
+See the Include text alternatives for images and objects post for more information.

 Tips for writing effective